BLM logo

 Free-blown bottles were produced without the aid of a mold, being instead formed and shaped by the skills of the glassblower using manipulation of the blowpipe, various simple hand tools, and usually a table called a marver.
 The following are the primary characteristics of a free-blown bottle taken from Jones & Sullivan's Glass Glossary (1989):

-Most of the above points also apply to the base of a free-blown bottle which will not be symmetrical (i.e., they are typically slightly out-of-round or otherwise distorted from the intended cross section shape), will have no embossing or mold seams, and will have flowing, generally simple Close-up view of the push-up on the base of a mid-19th century French wine bottle; click to enlarge.lines.
+Most of the above points also apply to the base of a free-blown bottle which will not be symmetrical (i.e., they are typically slightly out-of-round or otherwise distorted from the intended cross section shape), will have no embossing or mold seams, and will have flowing, generally simple lines.
 However, the glass at the heel or base edge of a free-blown bottle will tend to be somewhat thicker than the rest of the bottle which will be fairly evenly distributed (fifth "bullet" above).
 The base of free-blown bottles will almost always contain some type of pontil scar.

 When the base is looked at straight on there is almost always an appearance of the bottle body and base being out-of-round and non-symmetrical (picture above).
 Typically the heel and extreme lower body of a free-blown bottle flares out slightly with the base diameter being slightly wider than the average diameter of the bottle body.
 This was likely caused by a combination of the action of the tool that formed the push-up inside the base and the hot glass flowing or sagging as it was not kept contained by any mold surface (Jones 1983).
 This feature shows distinctly on the bottle pictured to the left (which is the same bottle on the right side of the picture above).

 The picture to the above right shows the bases of two free-blown bottles which show varying degrees of non-symmetry.
-(Click free-blown bottles to view a picture showing the entire bottles.)
+(Click free-blown bottles to view an image of these entire bottles.)
 The base to the left above exhibits some subtle out-of-round distortion and has a faint sand pontil.
-The bottle base to the right shows much more variance from round but has no apparent pontil scar.
-This bottle does have an crude applied finish so it must have been held with some type tool in order to "finish" the bottle.
+The bottle base to the right in the above image (same bottle to the left immediately above) shows much more variance from round though has no apparent pontil scar.
+This bottle does have an crude applied (laid-on ring) finish so it must have been held with some type tool in order to "finish" the bottle.
 The base shows obvious evidence of having been pushed up with an iron rod with a rounded though split or faceted end which left a distinct ball shape at the peak of the push-up with some impressions of the push-up rod (Jones 1971a).
 This bottle was likely empontilled but is an unusual example where no trace of residual glass or iron was left behind upon pontil rod detachment, though it is possible that the action of the push-up rod erased the pontil scar or the pontil and push-up rod were the same tool and simply left no iron behind.

 Dip mold bases: